Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Avg Intent Score

-This indicates the average Intent score in relation to the set timespan.
-The intent scores reference the quality of your Agent, as they display how well Intents matched in conversations.
+Displays the average Intent score for the selected time frame.
+Higher Intent scores indicate better AI Agent performance in matching user queries.
 For more information, see [Machine Learning Intents](../../ai/empower/nlu/intents/ml-intents.md).

 To find the average intent score, Insights sums up all the intent scores and divides the sum by the total number of records.